coconato04/shopeasy-kel3/README.md

 - Login with email and password
 - Login with Google
 - Login with Facebook (keytool will not cooperate so temporarily scrapped)
-- Signout (logic works, but still placeholder UI)
+- Signout (AuthService code works, but still placeholder UI on notification button instead)
+- Resend Email Verification (AuthService code is there but not tested, needs UI)
+- Forgot password (AuthService code is there but not tested, needs UI)

 ## Current Errors/To-Do List
 - UI pop-ups for messages (login failed, need verification, etc)